Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 • Appetite: eating normally, nibbling, or refusing food and water?

-• Belly: tender, bloated, or your cat reacts strongly when you touch?
+• Belly: tender, bloated, tight, or does your cat react strongly when touched?

-Tip: If your cat lets you, gently feel the lower abdomen.
-A very painful reaction or a firm, swollen belly is a serious sign.
-Don’t press hard — you’re just checking “normal vs not.”
+Quick reality check: If your cat lets you, gently feel the lower belly.
+A very painful reaction or a firm, swollen abdomen is not something to “watch overnight.”

 3) Cat not peeing: causes, signs, and what to do

 When people say “my cat isn’t peeing,” they usually mean one of three things: no urine at all, tiny drops, or straining like they need to pee.
-The tricky part is that it can look like constipation — but the risk level can be totally different.
+The difficult part is that this can look a lot like constipation from the outside, while the actual risk is very different.

 3.1) Common reasons a cat might not pee